 Given its Mormon roots and Midwest temperament, Salt Lake City is not exactly a food-lover’s paradise, but there are a number of good restaurants.
-One truly fine place to dine is Bambara (202 S. Main St., 801/363-5454), whose eclectic menu and stylish decor would feel at home in New Orleans or San Francisco.
-The same 1920s building houses a nice place to stay: the boutique Kimpton Hotel Monaco (801/546-7866, $136 and up).
+One truly fine place to dine is Bambara (202 S. Main St., 801/363-5454), with an eclectic menu and stylish decor that make it feel like a home from New Orleans or San Francisco.
+The same 1920s building houses a nice place to stay: the boutique Kimpton Hotel Monaco (801/595-0000, $120 and up).

 For more information, contact the Salt Lake City visitors bureau (800/541-4955).